The PLS-00436 restriction has been removed, which means you

-CREATE TABLE forall_test (
+CREATE TABLE forall_test (id NUMBER,

 description VARCHAR2(50)